kmribti/imap/Readme.txt

 IMAP client implmentation using Poco C++ framework, work are in progress but the code are quite usable for basic operations.

+This code has been tested only with VS2015 build type.

 Sample code: